 The last piece of the puzzle is how quickly you’ll earn Membership Rewards points on your spending.

-The only bonus categories are 5X Membership Rewards points when you book flights and hotels through amextravel.com – their travel portal.
+The only bonus categories are 5X Membership Rewards points on up to $500,000 per calendar year on flights booked directly with airlines or through amextravel.com – their travel portal.
 You get 1 Membership Rewards point on all other purchases.
-The bonus category restriction is pretty limited but Membership Rewards points are worth more than your average point as long as you use them by transfering to airline partners.
-They aren't as attractive you try to convert them to a gift card or on Amazon.
+The bonus category restriction is pretty limited but Membership Rewards points are worth more than your average point as long as you use them by transferring to airline partners.
+They aren’t as attractive you try to convert them to a gift card or on Amazon.

 Should I Apply?

-That's for you to decide but you would not be making a mistake if you started using the American Express Platinum Card.
-If you use the $200 airline credit and the $200 in Uber credits, that's $400 off the $550 annual fee.
-That means the card has an effective $150 annual fee.
+That’s for you to decide but you would not be making a mistake if you started using the Platinum Card from American Express.
+If you use the $200 airline credit and the $200 in Uber credits, that’s $400 off the annual fee.
+That means the card has an effective $295 annual fee.

-If you factor in the $600 in Membership Rewards, the sign on bonus is paying for four years of the card.
+If you factor in the $600 in Membership Rewards, the welcome bonus is paying for several years of the card.